Dutch Oven Daddy

 Chuck roast rubbed with flour and salt and pepper.

-Step 2: Sear.
+1. Step 2: Sear.
 Heat the olive oil in your Dutch oven.
-When it’s hot add the roast and cook it on each side to brown the meat.
+When it’s hot, sear the roast undisturbed for 3 to 5 minutes per side, until a golden brown crust forms.
+Remove the roast and set it aside.

-Step 4.
-Dutch Oven in an oven at 325 degrees F.
+Covered Dutch oven braising in the oven at 325 degrees F.

-Step 4: Cover and bake.
-Cover with the lid and place it in the oven at 325° F to cook for 2 hours and 15 mins or until tender and internal temperature of 145° F.
+1. Step 4: Cover and braise.
+Cover with the lid and cook in the oven at 325° F for 3 to 3.5 hours, until the meat is fork tender and the internal temperature reaches 195 to 205° F.

 Expert Tips